wvanderp/youtube-rss/README.md

 #YouTube-rss
 YouTube-rss is a php script based on [YouTube-dl](https://rg3.github.io/youtube-dl/) that generates an rss feed based on YouTube channels or users.
-It uses the mutch loved [YouTube-dl](https://rg3.github.io/youtube-dl/) for downloading and feed generation.
+It uses the much loved [YouTube-dl](https://rg3.github.io/youtube-dl/) for downloading and feed generation.

 The songs are downloaded on the fly and converted to mp3.
 And then stored on the server for later use.

+# features
+* downloads youtube channels and playlists
+* on the fly downloading
+* Thumbnails

 #requirements
 * [php](php.net)